MorizeroDev/Milease/README.md

 The animation system in Unity is often not well-suited for creating UI animations, and its ease of use in terms of tween editing is relatively limited.
 Milease integrates tween functions from https://easings.net, allowing you to quickly generate and control them through code.

+# Compatibility

+**🛠️ Engine Version Compatibility**

+* ✅ Unity 6000, Unity 2022, Unity 2021, Unity 2020
+* 🚫 Unity 2019 and earlier versions

+**🎥 Script Backend Compatibility with Animation Implementation**

+* **Mono:** ✅ Source Code Generation ✅ Expression Tree **(but cannot run on platforms that do not support JIT, such as iOS)**
+* **IL2CPP:** ✅ Source Code Generation 🚫 Expression Tree

+> [!NOTE]
+>
+>  **If you choose the default "Source Code Generation" approach**, when introducing Milease into your project for the first time, you need to import the "il2cpp support" folder inside the Milease directory.
+Then, you can generate animation calculation source code via the "Milease" menu options.

 # Setup

 Unity Editor -> Package Manger -> Add package from git URL...